Deali-Axy/Rulers/README.md

 # Features

 * Quick search the programs in your pc
+* In the result list , press enter to start the program , press Ctrl to locate the program
 * Instantly show search results.
-* Hot key to hide & show the program
+* Hot key (Alt+Space) to hide & show the program
+* Fuzzy search (initial search support)

 # Information
 * Author：MajorWorld